xdgrulez/kafi/README.md

 With Kafi Streams, stream processing, all of a sudden, becomes easy as cake.

 *All* - and I really mean *all* - the additional concepts and leaky abstractions (see this [blog post](https://substack.com/home/post/p-170066350)) that have kept complex stateful stream processing in a niche for streaming/distributed systems experts are, all of a sudden, gone.

+Kafi Streams actually consists of two parts:
+* [Kafi](docs/kafi.ipynb) - a shell-like Kafka interface for writing producers, consumers, or doing administrative tasks like backups.
+* [Streams](docs/streams.ipynb) - easy-as-cake complex stateful stream processing based on DBSP/pydbsp in the spirit of Kafka Streams.

 Here is the [documentation](docs/streams.ipynb).